othmanalbahri1/prioritymatrix/README.md

 You can sync tasks across devices by installing the portable version of Rainmeter on a cloud folder (eg Onedrive).
 To launch Rainmeter on startup in this case follow [this guide](https://www.howtogeek.com/208224/how-to-add-programs-files-and-folders-to-system-startup-in-windows-8.1).

 # Other ideas:
 1. Each quadrant takes about 14 lines.
 Anything that't not in the first 14 lines will not be shown in the quadrant.
-You can use that space to save completed tasks or UTF-16 characters for future use.
+You can use that hidden space to store stuff like completed tasks or UTF-16 characters for future use.

 2. Since each quadrant is a simple text file, you can easily integrate web-parsers or automation scripts for your tasks.